conda/conda/docs/source/index.rst

 of Anaconda, which provide on-site enterprise package and environment management for Python, R, Node.js, Java, and other application stacks.
 Conda is also available on pypi, although that approach may not be as up-to-date.

-* Miniconda is a small "bootstrap" version that includes only conda and conda-build, and installs Python.
+* Miniconda is a small "bootstrap" version that includes only conda, Python, and the packages they depend on.
 Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with the "conda install" command.
 * Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and